 5. When Are Secondary Applications Due?

 You will likely receive a secondary application within two to four weeks of submitting your primary application.
-It’s imperative that you complete your secondaries within 7-14 days of receiving them.
+It’s imperative that you complete your secondaries within 14 days of receiving them.
 It’s a short turnaround window by any stretch of the imagination, which means it is vital that you prepare well in advance to ensure you submit a quality response quickly.

-It’s important to keep in mind that you could receive a secondary application from each of the medical schools you applied to.
+It’s essential to keep in mind that you could receive a secondary application from each of the medical schools you applied to.
 Secondary applications are a win-win for admissions committees.
-Although secondaries used to be a sign a school was interested in you, they are now a chance for medical schools to collect extra fees and for admissions committees to see which applicants are genuinely interested in joining their program.
+Although secondaries used to be a sign that a school was interested in you, they are now a chance for medical schools to collect extra fees and for admissions committees to see which applicants are genuinely interested in joining their program.

-So, if you submit an application to 20 medical schools at once, it’s possible that you’ll receive as many secondaries around the same time.
+So, if you submit an application to 25 medical schools at once, it’s possible that you’ll receive as many secondaries around the same time.
 This is a considerable amount of work that comes at a time when many medical students are feeling burned out by the application process.

-This is why we recommend you begin to write your secondaries before you receive them.
+This is why we recommend that you begin writing your secondaries before you receive them.
 Although the format and specificity of the essay questions you receive will be slightly different from school to school, they often ask the same general questions surrounding why you want to attend that specific program and what makes you a uniquely perfect fit.
 The similar nature of the questions means you will be able to recycle many of your responses.

 For more information and strategies, read our Medical School Secondary Application Guide.